SmalkiGroove/heroes-expansion/doc/HEROES.md

 Wolf Tamer - Ranger

 • New Wolves are added to hero's army every week depending on his level.
-• The Houndmaster skill summons 2 packs of Wolves instead of 1.
+• The Houndmasters skill summons 2 packs of Wolves instead of 1.
 • When friendly Wolves dies in combat, up to 2 other Wolves attack the enemy closest to the dead Wolves position.

 Starting Skills